 Over the next seven-and-a-half months, these women averaged 30 miles (48.3 kilometers) per day while making their way to the east coast by foot.
 Between the two of them, they wore out 32 pairs of shoes.
 These determined women generally walked along rail lines throughout much of the journey.
 In addition, Helga took the time to stop at newspaper offices en route to provide status updates on the walk.

 The other items that Helga and Clara brought with them for the walk included a map, compass, revolver, knife, notebook, pen, and a total of five dollars in cash.
-The women also had a pepper spray gun to help ward off potential attackers.
+The women also had a pepperbox pistol, a kind of muzzle-loading revolver that shoots lead bullets, to help ward off potential attackers.
 In addition, Helga and Clara carried calling cards that stated: “H. Estby and daughter.
 Pedestrians, Spokane to New York.”

 Helga and Clara, rather than begging for assistance with everyday needs during their trek, worked for everything from food to lodging.
 As a result of their industriousness and the hospitality of others along the way, the Estby women ended up spending only nine nights without any shelter.
 Helga and Clara also encountered and survived other challenges such as steep terrain; snowstorms; flash floods; high temperatures; and wild animals.

 Their travels took them through major cities such as Boise, Salt Lake City, Lincoln, Des Moines, Chicago, Pittsburgh, and Harrisburg.
 The numerous individuals with whom they met en route included several governors and mayors.
 The women also visited with Republican presidential candidate William McKinley, who was elected the 25th president that year, and the wife of his Democratic opponent William Jennings Bryan.